NaseraBoujrad/agentic-report-workflow/README.md

 # Environment Dynamics

-- Each tool call updates the internal state:
+- Each tool call updates the internal state

 - Retrieval updates the evidence pool